 - /var/run should be tmpfs so you do not wear out your flash

 - if you cache your pid make sure to reset it in the child process after fork()ing

-gpiofinder utilizes all GPIOs not already in use (e.g. configured as dedicated periphery) and performs a binary search, so within log2(N) steps you have your pin identified.
+gpiofinder utilizes all GPIOs not already in use (e.g. because configured as dedicated periphery) and performs a binary search, so within log2(N) steps you should have your pin identified.

 Why not as shell script?
 Embedded systems often have minimal shells with very limited features.
 Before building a full featured bash, hacking together a small C program seemed more feasable.

 - Connect an oscilloscope or level meter to the GPO you are identifying